 The wide range of extra-curricular activities available at École secondaire Kelvin High School is truly unique.
 It is strongly recommended that students take advantage of these opportunities to further enrich their school experience.
 There is something for everyone...from the athlete to the singer, the environmentalist to the writer; there is an opportunity for everyone to explore their interests.
 We encourage all students to get involved.
-Daily announcements and posters provide details on how to join the various activities.
+Daily announcements are available on the Student Hub Google Classroom, school website, X (formerly known as Twitter) and on the TVs around the school.